Ministry-of-Silly-Scripts/mineSweeper/NOTES.md

   - ✅ UAT 1.4: Show square not revealed
   - ✅ UAT 1.5: Show square (not a bomb and revealed)
   - ✅ UAT 1.6: Show square (bomb)

+### Pomodoro 3 🍅:

+- US 2: Board definitions
+  - UAT 2.1: Initialize board
+  - UAT 2.2: Board should have all squares unopened upon initialization
+  - UAT 2.3: Board should be printed